utPLSQL/utPLSQL/docs/userguide/annotations.md

 # Annotations

 Annotations are used to configure tests and suites in a declarative way similar to modern OOP languages.
 This way, test configuration is stored along with the test logic inside the test package.
 No configuration files or tables are needed.
-The annotation names are based on popular testing frameworks such as jUnit.
+The annotation names are based on popular testing frameworks such as JUnit.
 The framework runner searches for all the suitable annotated packages, automatically configures suites, forms the suite hierarchy, executes it and reports results in specified formats.

 Annotations are interpreted only in the package specification and are case-insensitive.
 We strongly recommend using lower-case annotations as described in this documentation.

-There are two locations where annotations can be placed:
-- Package level annotations can be placed at the very top of the package specification (`--%suite`, `--%suitepath` etc.)
+There are two distinct types of annotations, identified by their location in package:
-- Procedure level annotations can be placed right before a procedure (`--%test`, `--%beforeall`, `--%beforeeach` etc.)
+- Procedure level annotations - placed directly before a procedure (`--%test`, `--%beforeall`, `--%beforeeach` etc.).
+- Package level annotations   - placed at any place in package except directly before procedure (`--%suite`, `--%suitepath` etc.).

+We strongly recommend putting package level annotations at the very top of package except for the `--%context` annotations (described below)

 If procedure level annotation is not placed right before procedure, it is not considered an annotation for procedure.